JacoboGutierrez/Amazon-Vacational-System/README.md

 # Amazon-Vacational-System
-Amazon Vacational System is intended to plan the corresponding vacations for hypothetical Amazon workers
+Amazon Vacational System is intended to plan the corresponding vacations for hypothetical Amazon workers.

+INSTRUCTIONS:
+To run it, you need to click on the .jar file which is inside the system folder.